GSA/digitalgov.gov/content/resources/how-to-start-and-sustain-a-federal-podcast.md

 ---
 date: 2023-03-24 16:13:00 -0500
 title: How to start and sustain a federal podcast
 deck: It seems like everyone has a podcast these days, including the federal government.
 Should your agency decide to do the same — and if so, how do you even get started?
-summary: "Discover how to create and maintain a successful podcast at your federal agency. "
+summary: "Discover how to create and maintain a successful podcast at your federal agency."
 # See all topics at https://digital.gov/topics
 topics:
   - communication